EJKinger/new-repo/_posts/2015-08-29-Govtrack-API-Full-Stack-Solution.markdown

 };
 {% endhighlight %}
 <p>
-Now within our Home factory, we can see that the getAllBills function is making a GET request to our internal API at the '/billSearch' endpoint, and again passing along our query, this time attached to the params object.
+Now within our Home factory, we can see that the getAllBills function is making a GET request to our internal API at the '/billSearch' endpoint, and again passing along our query, this time attached to the params property.
 {% highlight js %}
 module.exports = function homeFactory($http){